realKidDouglas/whatsdapp-ui-example/README.md

 When React code is changed while the app is running, the app updates immediatly after saving.

-Chrome Dev Tools can be opened by setting openDevTools = true in electron-starter.js
+Chrome Dev Tools can be opened by pressing F12 (check if enableDevTools = true in electron-starter.js).

 # Sources